toine08/rtw3-week4/README.md

 If you want to see all the NFTs from a collections you can copy the address collection and click on fetch for collection and past the collection address on the input.

-That is no connection needed!
+That is it, no connection needed!

 ## A bit of background